East Broad Top Railroad and Coal Company: Sale and reopening - 2020 to Present

 On Valentine's Day, 2020, a press conference was held in Rockhill announcing that a new non-profit, the EBT Foundation, had purchased the railroad, and planned to restart excursions in 2021.
-The sale included approximate 27 miles of line, the yard complex in Rockhill Furnace, and all associated rolling stock and equipment.
+The sale included approximately 27 miles of line, the yard complex in Rockhill Furnace, and all associated rolling stock and equipment.
 Financial details of the sale have not been disclosed.
 The EBTF board includes notable rail preservationists Bennett Levin and Henry Posner III, former CEO of both Norfolk Southern Railway and Amtrak, Charles "Wick" Moorman and longtime EBT activists Lawrence Biemiller, Brad Esposito and David Brightbill.

 The sale of the railroad to the EBTF did not include portions of the railroad previously purchased by the East Broad Top Preservation Association.
 The two non-profits are separate and unaffiliated.
-It did not include EBT standard gauge steam locomotive #3 which was previously sold to a third party but remains in Mount Union.
+It did not include EBT standard gauge steam locomotive #3 then stored at the Mount Union yard.

 Immediately after the announcement, the EBTF began several parallel projects at the railroad to prepare for resumption of operations.
-All six narrow-gauge steam locomotives were thoroughly evaluated to determine their condition and which were the best candidates for return to operation. #14 and #16 were selected to be the first to be restored and were abated of asbestos and restoration work begun.
+All six narrow-gauge steam locomotives were thoroughly evaluated to determine their condition and which were the best candidates for return to operation.
+Nos.
+14 and 16 were selected to be the first to be restored and were abated of asbestos and restoration work begun.
 Stall #8 of the Rockhill Roundhouse was rehabilitated and converted into a restoration facility for the steam locomotives.
 Woodford Brothers (who performed structural repairs of the Blacksmith Shop during the closure) were contracted to perform a complete structural repair on the Rockhill Shops.
 The FEBT Restoration crew will perform the balance of the needed work of this project.
 A contractor has been secured to install a fire suppression system throughout the Shops Complex and Roundhouse.
 Several large scale track rebuilding projects were executed around the Rockhill yard.
 Thousands of ties were delivered to Rockhill to rehabilitate the tourist portion of the line.
 In May and June 2020 the restoration efforts encountered setbacks from an act of arson and a bridge was damaged by an over-height vehicle.

 The East Broad Top reopened for limited operations in May 2021, and officially reopened for its first full season in May 2022.
-EBT 16 returned to steam in early February, 2023.
+EBT No. 16 returned to steam in early February, 2023.